Frequently Asked Questions

 I am visiting from out of town, can I come in to train?

 Yes!
 We welcome visitors from other schools.
-Open mat's are $10 and day passes are $20.
-Kids class drop-in rates are $25.
-You can purchase your pass from our online store before attending.
+Day passes and open mat passes can be purchased from our online store before attending.

 Do you offer tours of the academy and trial classes?